Study Access Plan

 All rooms are on campus, self-catered single rooms with access to a kitchen.
 However, it is essential to identify your disability needs on the booking form so Res Life can do their best to allocate a room that matches your needs.

-Am I able to stay in the same room I had last residential school? chevron_right
+Am I able to stay in the same room I had last intensive school? chevron_right

 Res Life is not able to guarantee you the same room, as room allocation is based on a priority of need; they will, however, try their best to accommodate your needs.